JUNYOKAN!

 22 October 1944: Operation "SHO-I-GO"(Victory) - The Battle of Leyte Gulf:

 Vice Admiral Kurita Takao's (former CO of KONGO) First Mobile Striking Force (Center Force) sorties from Brunei.
-Vice Admiral Shiraishi's CruDiv 7's TONE CHIKUMA, KUMANO and SUZUYA are in Force "A"'s Second Section with BatDiv 3's KONGO and HARUNA, DesRon 10's light cruiser YAHAGI and destroyers NOWAKI, KIYOSHIMO, URAKAZE, YUKIKAZE, HAMAKAZE and ISOKAZE.
-The Second Section follows Force "A"'s First Section BatDiv 1's YAMATO, MUSASHI and NAGATO, CruDiv 4's ATAGO, TAKAO, MAYA and CHOKAI, CruDiv 5's MYOKO and HAGURO, DesRon 2's light cruiser NOSHIRO with DesDiv 2's KIYOSHIMO, AKISHIMO, and HAYASHIMO, DesDiv 17's HAMAKAZE, DesDiv 31's KISHINAMI, OKINAMI and ASASHIMO and DesDiv 32's FUJINAMI, HAMANAMI and SHIMAKAZE.
+Vice Admiral Shiraishi's CruDiv 7's TONE, CHIKUMA, KUMANO and SUZUYA are in Force "A"'s Second Section with BatDiv 3's KONGO and HARUNA, DesRon 10's light cruiser YAHAGI and destroyers NOWAKI, URAKAZE, YUKIKAZE, HAMAKAZE and ISOKAZE.
+The Second Section follows Force "A"'s First Section BatDiv 1's YAMATO, MUSASHI and NAGATO, CruDiv 4's ATAGO, TAKAO, MAYA and CHOKAI, CruDiv 5's MYOKO and HAGURO, DesRon 2's flagship light cruiser NOSHIRO and DesDiv 2's HAYASHIMO, AKISHIMO, KIYOSHIMO, DesDiv 31's KISHINAMI, OKINAMI, ASASHIMO and DesDiv 32's FUJINAMI, NAGANAMI, HAMANAMI and destroyer SHIMAKAZE.

 23 October 1944: The Battle of the Palawan Passage:

 At 0633, Force A is attacked by Cdr (later Captain) David McClintock's USS DARTER (SS-227) and LtCdr (later Captain) Bladen Clagett's USS DACE (SS-247).
 Vice Admiral Kurita's flagship ATAGO and MAYA are sunk and TAKAO damaged.
-Kurita is picked up by destroyer KISHINAMI, but it is not until 1620, that he transfers to YAMATO and resumes command of Force A from Vice Admiral Ugaki.
+Kurita is picked up by destroyer KISHINAMI, but it is not until 1623 that he transfers to YAMATO and resumes command of Force "A" from Vice Admiral Ugaki.
+TONE embarks some survivors from ATAGO.

 24 October 1944: The Battle of the Sibuyan Sea:

-At 1530 hours, Force A reverses course back through the Sibuyan Sea.
+At 1530 hours, Force "A" reverses course back through the Sibuyan Sea.
 At 1715 hours, Kurita again reverses course.
-At 2330 hours, Force A enters the San Bernadino Strait in single file.
+At 1832 TONE receives the order to rejoin Force "A".
+At 2330, Force "A" enters the San Bernadino Strait in a single file.

 25 October 1944: The Battle off Samar:

-At 0544, Force A's lookouts spot four enemy destroyers, and shortly thereafter three carriers, three cruisers and two more destroyers at a range of 23 miles bearing 60 degrees to port.
+At 0644, Force "A"'s lookouts spot four enemy destroyers, and shortly thereafter three carriers, three cruisers and two more destroyers at a range of 23 miles bearing 60 degrees to port.
+At 0647 the lookouts on TONE report the sighting of enemy destroyers 14 miles to port, bearing 65.

 Between 1030 and 1320, CHOKAI, CHIKUMA and SUZUYA are disabled by battle damage and subsequently lost.
-Force A reverses course northward and at 2100 retires through the San Bernardino Strait.
+TONE fires a total of 408 main battery rounds during the battle.

 26 October 1944: